dat-ecosystem-archive/docs/sleep.md

 ### Syncable Lightweight Event Emitting Persistence
 ### Version 2.0

-git, bittorrent, but nothing in the open data space that is the equivalent

 SLEEP is a metadata format that allows a set of files to be accessed randomly, cryptographically verified, and dynamically updated.
-It has two parts, a file format that contains content addressed file metadata in a representation specifically designed to allow partial streaming access to individual chunks of data, and a 53 character identifier scheme that can be used to address the entire data set.

-The file format can be shared as a single file for easy distribution and we also specify a way to expose SLEEP over REST.
+A SLEEP file contains content addressed file metadata in a representation specifically designed to allow partial streaming access to individual chunks of data.
+SLEEP files can be shared as a single downloadable file for easy distribution and we also specify a way to expose SLEEP over REST.

 The SLEEP format can be used in a similar way to how MD5 checksums are used over HTTP today, to verify the integrity of data downloads.
 Whereas MD5 or SHA are usually checksums of the whole data set, meaning consumers have to download the entire all available data before they are able to verify the integrity of any of it, SLEEP allows a set of data to be split in to many small pieces, each one getting it's own cryptographically secure checksum.
 This allows consumers to download subsets metadata and data, in whatever order they prefer, but allowing them to verify the integrity of each piece of data as it is accessed.
+It also includes cryptographic signatures allowing users to verify that data they received was created using a holder of a specific private key.

 ## Registers